 Computer Science Courses

-At least three one-semester courses in computer science that are beyond the introductory level are required for admissions.
+At least four one-semester courses in computer science that are beyond the introductory level are required for admissions.
 These are intended to demonstrate breadth of basic computer science knowledge in the areas of computer hardware, software and theory.
 The courses should include the equivalent of the following CU Boulder offerings:

 - Hardware requirement: CSCI 2400 Computer Systems (Computer Systems)